 Phase two (2) differentiates between classes 1 and 2 versus class 3.
 The suitability requirements are different as well as the effort(s) to demonstrate that the suitability requirements are met.

 The outcome of phase 2 (pre-selection of candidates) is presented below.
-Every candidate that does fulfill the suitability requirements but is not pre-selected is invited to take a bench position.
+Every candidate in class 3 that does fulfill the suitability requirements but is not pre-selected is invited to take a bench position.